marcelogft/fromsources-web/docs/blog/kafka-docs.md

  * Broker serve consumers => respond to fetch requests for partitions and responding with the messages.

 ## Configuration

+* **broker.id** - Every Kafka broker must have an integer identifier - unique within a single Kafka cluster

+* **port** - a listener on TCP - DEFAULT port 9092

+* **zookeeper.connect** - The location of the Zookeeper used for storing the broker metadata - a semicolon-separated list of **hostname:port/path** strings:
+  * *hostname*, the hostname or IP address of the Zookeeper server.
+  * *port*, the client port number for the server.
+  * */path*, an optional Zookeeper path to use as a chroot environment for the Kafka cluster.
+If it is omitted, the root path is used.

+* **log.dirs** log segments are stored in the directories specified in the log.dirs configuration. - comma-separated list of paths.
+If more than one path is specified, the broker will store partitions on them in a “least-used” fashion with one partition’s log segments stored within the same path.
+Note that the broker will place a new partition in the path that has the least number of partitions currently stored in it, not the least amount of disk space used in the following situations.

+* **num.recovery.threads.per.data.dir** - number configured is per log directory specified with log.dirs. pool of threads for handling log segments.
+By default, only one thread per log directory is used
+  * When starting normally, to open each partition’s log segments
+  * When starting after a failure, to check and truncate each partition’s log segments
+  * When shutting down, to cleanly close log segments

+* **auto.create.topics.enable** - DEFAULT true
+  * When a producer starts writing messages to the topic
+  * When a consumer starts reading messages from the topic
+  * When any client requests metadata for the topic

-* At the broker level, you control the **default.replication.factor** for automatically created topics.
+*  **default.replication.factor** for automatically created topics.
 A replication factor of N allows you to lose N-1 brokers while still being able to read and write data to the topic reliably.
 Higher replication factor leads to higher availability, higher reliability, and fewer disasters

 * **unclean.leader.election.enable** -- default true.
 If we allow out-of-sync replicas to become leaders, we risk data loss and data inconsistencies.
 If we set it to false, we choose to wait for the original leader to come back online, resulting in lower availability

-* **min.insync.replicas** to 2, then you can only write to a partition in the topic if at least two out of the three replicas are in-sync -- Read-only mode.
-  **min.insync.replicas** only matters if **acks=all**
+* **min.insync.replicas** topic and the broker-level configuration are called min.insync.replicas.
+To 2, then you can only write to a partition in the topic if at least two out of the three replicas are in-sync -- Read-only mode.   **min.insync.replicas** only matters if **acks=all**

 ## Controller
 The controller is one of the Kafka brokers that, in addition to the usual broker functionality, is responsible for electing partition leaders.
 The first broker that starts in the cluster becomes the controller by creating an ephemeral node in ZooKeeper called **/controller**.

-Kafka uses Zookeeper’s ephemeral node feature to elect a controller and to notify the controller when nodes join and leave the cluster.
+Kafka uses **Zookeeper’s ephemeral** node feature to elect a controller and to notify the controller when nodes join and leave the cluster.
 The controller is responsible for electing leaders among the partitions and replicas whenever it notices nodes join and leave the cluster.
 The controller uses the epoch number to prevent a “split brain” scenario where two nodes believe each is the current controller.

  Controller => one broker will also function as the cluster *controller* - There is only one controller in a cluster at all times.
-   Admin operaitons:
+   Admin operations:
    * Assigning partitions to brokers
    * Monitoring for broker failures